rhilconsultants/HELM-ArgoCD-Lab/Lab3/Lab3_Part1.md

 ---

+We will Update our original chart under the Helm folder.

 1. Update the HELM chart values.yaml with the following and change the current value in the deployment file with the new helm template structure.
    - Set a new Parent Section named - "probes"
      - create a sub section named - "readiness"